gijsvdbeuken/IPS3-DB02-overview/README.md

 - Axios
 - Bcrypt

+# Definition of Done

+To consider a task as "done," it must meet the following criteria:

+1. **Coding Standards:**

+   - Code follows the project's coding standards.
+   - Variable and function names are meaningful and follow naming conventions.

+2. **Testing:**

+   - Unit tests cover new code.
+   - Integration tests pass successfully.
+   - Code coverage is above 80%.

+3. **Documentation:**

+   - Code is adequately documented.

+4. **Code Review:**

+   - Code has been reviewed by at least one team member.
+   - All review comments have been addressed.

+5. **Functional Requirements:**

+   - The task meets all specified functional requirements.

+6. **No Critical Issues:**

+   - No critical bugs or issues are present.
+   - All known issues have been documented.

+7. **CI/CD Pipeline:**

+   - CI/CD pipeline runs successfully.

+8. **Dependencies:**

+   - All external dependencies are declared and versioned properly.

+9. **Accessibility and Performance:**

+   - Code complies with accessibility standards.
+   - Performance benchmarks are met.

+10. **Learning Outcomes:**
+    - The application meets the required standards.

 ## Project Content <a name="heading-project-content"></a>

 Below, you'll discover all the relevant details regarding each aspect of my individual project.